R31 Skyline Review Australia | Features, Specification, Price

 ✓ Flexible radio antenna

 Are you worried about your amusement?
 At the back of the rear seats, built-in headphone plugs are allowing you to listen to your favourite tracks on the radio or cassette.
-One of its variants, called Silhoutte, comes in a classier interior, alluring layout, and 6-gauge cluster with alloy wheels giving a robust look.
+One of its variants, called Silhouette, comes in a classier interior, alluring layout, and 6-gauge cluster with alloy wheels giving a robust look.
 Although leather gives extravagance to the interior its fabric wrapped seats offer ease, comfort, and soft-felt touch.

-Cons of buying r31 skyline
+Cons of buying r31 skyline:

 ✓ Lacks modernity in design and motor system